 Tie in company efforts to advance those communities into your marketing campaigns.
 If you’re promoting a cultural or identity holiday but aren’t advancing those communities inside and outside of your organization, it’s performative.
 Brainstorm ways with your internal departments to create that change.
 If you are already advancing these efforts meaningfully, connect them to your campaign.
 It shows audiences you are committed to action, not just words.

 Highlight relevant employees and customers and promote their accomplishments.
 A brand’s staff and customers help define who they are.
-Promoting their stories and accomplishments inside and outside of the organization helps show a human side to the brand.
+Promoting their stories and achievements inside and outside the organization helps show a human side of the brand.
 It shows how proud you are of them and how you are advancing their efforts.
 If you discover you don’t have many stories, or you keep promoting the same small handful of people, this opportunity can be used to drive change in your organization to increase diversity, equity and inclusion efforts.